Ehlers-Danlos Syndrome (hEDS)

 - It kept me stubborn about certain goals but encouraged flexibility in my approaches and choices to improve my life’s outcome.

-- It allowed me to communicate more clearly with loved ones vs. power through until I crashed and try to save face.
+- It allowed me to communicate more clearly with loved ones vs. power through until I crashed to try to save face.

 Lastly, it broke my heart to know there were things I’d no longer be able to safely get back to experiencing.
 It confirmed what I intuitively knew to be true ‘can’ts’.
 More than anything though, it made me more grateful than ever for having had a chance to experience certain things at all.
 I realize I’ve already lived an extremely full life, will continue to do so within my own biological “normal”, will gain strengths in ways I didn’t know possible, and have no regrets in the lessons along the way.